asadprodhan/blastdbbuilder/docs/CLI_README.md

 ## **Introduction**

 A BLASTn database provides the essential reference framework for comparing query sequences, forming the backbone of any sequence-based analysis.
-Accurate results—whether in diagnostics, biosecurity surveillance, microbial studies, evolutionary research, environmental surveys, or functional genomics—depend on a high-quality, well-curated database; without it, even the most sophisticated tools can yield ambiguous outcomes.
+Accurate results---whether in diagnostics, biosecurity surveillance, microbial studies, evolutionary research, environmental surveys, or functional genomics---depend on a high-quality, well-curated database; without it, even the most sophisticated tools can yield ambiguous outcomes.

 Public databases are comprehensive but rapidly expanding, often containing redundant or low-quality and irrelevant entries.
 This leads to slower searches and reduced search resolution.

-In contrast, a custom database is like a well-organised library where every book is precisely indexed— smaller in volume, faster to search, and more focused in results.
+In contrast, a custom database is like a well-organised library where every book is precisely indexed---smaller in volume, faster to search, and more focused in results.

-However, manually constructing a custom database from numerous genomes is tedious, error-prone, and frequently interrupted by the “Duplicate ID Found” error— with little guidance available on how to resolve it.
+However, manually constructing a custom database from numerous genomes is tedious, error-prone, and frequently interrupted by the "Duplicate ID Found" error---with little guidance available on how to resolve it.

-To bridge this gap, I developed the blastdbbuilder package — an automated solution for genome download, curation, and database construction.
-It eliminates common errors, ensures reproducibility, and delivers an optimized, high-quality BLASTn database tailored for diagnostics, biosecurity surveillance, microbial research, and any study that relies on robust sequence comparison.
+To bridge this gap, I developed the `blastdbbuilder` package---an automated solution for genome download, curation, and database construction.
+Version 1.2.0 additionally supports building customised BLASTn databases directly from local FASTA collections.

 ---

 ## **blastdbbuilder**

-`blastdbbuilder` is a lightweight, command-line toolkit that automates the complete **BLASTn database preparation workflow**.
-It streamlines every step — from downloading user-specified genomes and organizing datasets to building **optimized, up-to-date BLASTn databases**.
+`blastdbbuilder` is a lightweight command-line toolkit that automates the **BLASTn database preparation workflow**.

-Designed for **researchers and clinicians**, it provides a **reproducible, portable, and regularly updated solution** for constructing BLASTn databases **without manual setup**.

-The toolkit leverages:
-- **Singularity containers**
-- **Modular shell scripts**

-Which enables:
-- **Easy deployment** across diverse computational environments
-- **No dependency installation**
-- A **smooth and user-friendly experience**
-- **Automatic cleanup of intermediate files**, retaining only the final BLASTn database and **significantly reducing disk space requirements**

-Additionally, `blastdbbuilder` retrieves genomes directly from **NCBI’s FTP servers**, ensuring that all sequences are **as current as the time of download**.
+It supports two database-building workflows:

+-   **NCBI Reference Genomes** --- download selected genome collections, concatenate the FASTA files, and build a customised BLASTn database

+-   **Local FASTA Files** --- build a customised BLASTn database directly from your own `.fasta`, `.fa`, `.fna`, or `.fas` files

+For local FASTA collections, a single FASTA file can be used directly, while multiple FASTA files can be concatenated before database construction.

+The toolkit uses container-based execution and modular workflow scripts to provide portable and reproducible database generation across different computational environments.

 ---

 ## **Features**

 -   Automated download of all genomes for virus and the reference genomes for Archaea, Bacteria, Fungi, and Plants

+-   Build custom BLASTn databases directly from local FASTA files (`.fasta`, `.fa`, `.fna`, and `.fas`)

+-   Automatic handling of local FASTA collections --- use a single FASTA directly or concatenate multiple FASTA files before database construction

-- Resume-able BLASTn database creation — continue from interrupted runs
+-   Resume-able BLASTn database creation --- continue from interrupted runs

-- Modular bash scripts for each task
+-   Modular scripts for each workflow step

-- Use of Singularity containers for less software installation and portability
+-   Container-based execution for portability and reproducibility

 -   Lightweight installation

-- Less disk space requirement
+-   Reduced disk space usage through automatic cleanup of intermediate files

 ---